 We have made numerous acquisitions in recent years and are actively considering new acquisitions that provide meaningful opportunities for growth.
 However, we may not be able to identify suitable acquisition candidates or complete acquisitions on acceptable timing, terms, and conditions.
 Other companies in our industries have similar investment and acquisition strategies to ours, and competition for acquisitions may intensify.
 If we are unable to identify acquisition candidates that meet our criteria, our potential for growth may be restricted.
 Even if we do identify acquisition candidates that we believe meet our criteria, we may be unable to complete such acquisitions in a timely manner, on desirable terms or at all, including as a result of an inability to satisfy related closing conditions or obtain necessary government consents, or the expiration or termination of applicable regulatory waiting periods.
-For example, our ability to close our acquisition of the remaining equity interest in RTS Packaging and the acquisition of the Chattanooga Mill, which we completed in September 2023, was previously delayed due to regulatory review of the transaction.
-In addition, any acquisitions we complete may not provide the benefits that we anticipate.
+For example, our ability to close our acquisition of the remaining equity interest in RTS Packaging and the acquisitions we complete may not provide the benefits that we anticipate.
 Our efforts to identify suitable acquisition candidates, even if successful, could also cause us to incur substantial search and transaction fees, divert the time and attention of our management, or fail to identify due diligence or other issues affecting the value and suitability of potential acquisition targets.
 Any of these results could have a material and adverse effect on our business, results of operations, financial condition, and prospects.